lochac-masonry/seneschals-database/README.md

 ## Single Sign-On

-Users of the Registry/Regnumator application can access the Seneschals' DB application via a single sign-on that is based on the [OpenID Connect Implicit flow](https://openid.net/specs/openid-connect-core-1_0.html#ImplicitFlowAuth), starting from the authentication response (similar to IdP-initiated SAML).
+Users of the Registry/Regnumator application can access the Seneschals' DB application via single sign-on that is based on the [OpenID Connect Implicit flow](https://openid.net/specs/openid-connect-core-1_0.html#ImplicitFlowAuth), starting from the authentication response (similar to IdP-initiated SAML).
 This does not allow use of the `state` parameter and is vulnerable to CSRF and replay attacks.
 CSRF (e.g. an attacker's token is used in place of the user's)